LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 			<a href="http://www.infinitecuriosity.org/about/" target="_blank">Ti John</a>
 		</td>
 		<td>
-      Learning from the dual parameterization
+      Learning from the dual parameterization<br />
+		    <a href="https://like23-bern.github.io/assets/slides/slides-like23_Ti.pdf">Access the slides</a>
 	    </td>
 	</tr>
 </tbody>